Dvesha: In Buddhism

+Advesha or adveṣa (Sanskrit; 𑀅𑀤𑁄𑀲; Tibetan Wylie: zhes sdang med pa) is a Buddhist term translated as "non-aggression" or "non-hatred".
+It is defined as the absence of an aggressive attitude towards someone or something that causes pain.
+It is one of the mental factors within the Abhidharma teachings.
+The Abhidharma-samuccaya states:

+What is advesha?
+It is the absence of the intention to harm sentient beings, to quarrel with frustrating situations, and to inflict suffering on those who are the cause of frustration.
+It functions as a basis for not getting involved with unwholesome behavior.

 In Hinduism

 Yoga Sutras II.8 describes dvesha (aversion) as originating from encounters with pain.
 In his commentary, Vyasa explains that aversion manifests as resistance, anger, frustration, or resentment toward anything associated with past painful experiences.
 Aversion is also closely related to attachment, as both are rooted in past experiences.